 The wound edge is reflected back using surgical forceps or hooks, and adequate visualization of the underside of the dermis is desirable.

 While reflecting back the dermis, the suture needle is inserted at 90 degrees into the underside of the dermis 2-6 mm distant from the incised wound edge.

 The first bite is executed by traversing the dermis following the curvature of the needle and allowing the needle to exit closer to the incised wound edge.
 This will minimize the risk of vascular compromise.
 Care should be taken to remain in the dermis to minimize the risk of epidermal dimpling.
 The needle does not, however, exit through the incised wound edge, but rather 1-4 mm distant from the incised edge, or, in select cases, potentially further back from the wound edge.

 The flap of skin may be gently pulled by the suture material so that the location of the first bite directly overlies the planned fixation point.
 This permits the surgeon to double-check the final position of the suspension suture.
 The needle is then blindly inserted through the fat and deeper structures until the bone is reached.
-A 3-mm bite of the periosteum is ...
+A 3-mm bite ...